andrewdpoh/Bamboo_Docs/docs/Teamserver/api_reference/postexp.md

 ### Description

-Bamboo Client calls this endpoint when they want to enumerate the infected machine remotely using the specified Bamboo Agent.
-The Bamboo teamserver will send a WebSocket broadcast to the Bamboo Agent specified and command it to start enumerate the infected machine.
+Bamboo Client calls this endpoint when they want to enumerate the target machine remotely using the specified Bamboo Agent.
+The Bamboo teamserver will send a WebSocket broadcast to the Bamboo Agent specified and command it to start enumerate the target machine.
 This command can be called by any Bamboo Agent with any privilege level.

 ### Request schema